amitrahman1026/wsdf/README.md

 up as a DISSECTOR_PUBLIC_HEADER more or less automatically and indiscriminately (because of a lack of clear guidelines).
 In the future this unsatisfactory situation should be fixed somehow.

+## Binary compatibility
+Theres no guarantee made that wireshark is binary compatible between different versions and assumptions should not be made expecting so, plugins generated with a certain version of libwireshark may not be portable to other versions.